wojciechmarek/my-finances/README.md

 # MyFinances

 Simple web application powered by Blazor Server framework developed by Microsoft.
-App has been created as a part of project for class.
+App has been created as a part of project for class at university.
 Following design patterns have been implemeted (or at least I tried):
 - Adapter - wraps external fake api
 - Facade - hides database services implemetation
 - Singleton - stores user credentials globally